 These tasks mean filling out an endless string of forms to verify your identity and set up services needed after the move.
 What if all this repetitive data entry and verification could be cut to a bare minimum because blockchain technology could authenticate an identity quickly?

 For this kind of scenario to become a reality, businesses need to find the right tactics in using blockchain, according to Ravi Sarathy, a Northeastern University professor.
 He targets 2030 as the year companies will see large enterprise blockchain applications as commonplace.

-What Is Blockchain?
+What Is Blockchain Technology?

-Characteristics of Blockchain technologies include the following:
+In sum, characteristics of blockchain technologies include the following:

-How Does Blockchain Work?
+How Does Blockchain Technology Work?